weebNeedWeed/ws-deploying-spring-ecs-fargate/content/6-ServiceAutoscaling/6.1-EnableStickiness/_index.md

 pre : " <b> 6.1 </b> "
 ---

-Since our core application uses session-based authentication, users might lose their session if the Application Load Balancer (ALB) routes their subsequent requests to different backend targets.
-To prevent this, we need to enable Session Stickiness (also known as target group stickiness).
+Since our core application uses **session-based authentication**, users might **lose their session** if the Application Load Balancer routes their subsequent requests to different backend targets.
+To prevent this, we need to enable **Session Stickiness**.
 This feature ensures that requests from a specific user are consistently directed to the same target for a defined period, thereby preserving their session continuity.

 ___